What is Sepsis?

 Sepsis and septic shock occur when an unidentified or untreated infection, spreads to the blood stream.
 Bacterial infections, such as wounds, including cuts and scrapes, urinary tract infections, pneumonia, dental infections and post-operative infections can all lead to sepsis, as can viruses, including COVID-19.

 Sepsis can impact anyone–young or old, sick or healthy.
 The greatest risk factor is infection.
 Those with increased risk of infection include:

 - People with chronic illnesses such as diabetes

 - The elderly

-Sepsis is diagnosed by a medical professional following a physical examination, evaluation of medical history, and blood tests.
+Sepsis is diagnosed by a medical professional following a physical examination, evaluation of medical history and blood tests.

 Sepsis is a medical emergency.
-Early diagnosis and treatment of sepsis significantly increases one’s chances of survival.
+Early diagnosis and treatment significantly increases one’s chances of survival.
 Sepsis is treated with antibiotics and IV fluids.
 In most cases broad-spectrum antibiotics will be administered.
 Once blood tests have been performed, antibiotics that target the particular strain of bacterium responsible for the infection may be used.